 Yes, you can.
 Please make sure that your meat sources are grass-fed, and free of hormones and antibiotics.
 There are valuable nutrients that are found in clean meats that are necessary for healthy fertility such as zinc, iron, fats, B12 and protein.
 If you are experiencing endometriosis you may need to experiment with eating less red meats.

 Is there a different fertility diet for men?

 The way that men should eat in preparation for conception and to increase sperm count is not that different from women, but there are some nutrients that they need more than we do, so make sure to include those foods in their diet.
-They can also benefit from the antioxidant rich fruits and vegetables, the hormone balancing properties of fiber and green vegetables.
+Men also benefit from antioxidant rich fruits and vegetables, the hormone balancing properties of fiber, and dark leafy green vegetables.

 I have PCOS and heard that diet has an impact.
 Is this fertility diet good for women who have PCOS also?

 Diet can have a big impact on PCOS.
 It is one of the main natural therapies to help PCOS and its effect on fertility.
 To learn more about how to eat specifically for PCOS read the PCOS Fertility Guide.